2018 Year in Review

 2. Designed (for Fun)

 In addition to client work, I also fit in personal projects.
 These included a baby shower invitation and game, a repeating pattern of books, hourly comics day, side-by-side Twin Cities maps, a map of our house and yard, and a Twin Cities Brew Tour Zine (more on that in a minute).

 One of my most notable book projects of 2018 was Jamie Schumacher’s It’s Never Going to Work, which was published through my imprint, Marjorie Books, and for which, in addition to the cover and interior design, I also drew fifty spot illustrations.
 I’ve already written about how much this project meant to me, so I’ll just say here, again, that it was truly an honor and a pleasure to be a part of bringing this lovely book into the world.
-I also published books by my mom (Elephants, Aunts, and the Moon) and dad (Meeting at Dabbs House) at the beginning of the year.
+I also designed and printed books by my mom and dad at the beginning of the year.